lutzenfried/Methodology/01- Internal.md

 - Members of this group cannot use NTLM
 - Kerberos ticket-granting tickets (TGTs) lifetime = 4 hours

+--> Restriction of the [Protected Users group is not complete](https://sensepost.com/blog/2023/protected-users-you-thought-you-were-safe-uh/) when it comes to the RID500 user of the Active Directory domain.
+We cannot connect using the NTLM authentication protocol but we can connect using the Kerberos authentication protocol with RC4.

 ### PAC
 Check if the DC is vulnerable to CVE-2021-42278 and CVE-2021-42287 to impersonate DA from standard domain user